 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and officers to file reports of ownership and changes in ownership of shares of common stock with the Securities and Exchange Commission.
-Based upon written representations by each director and officer, all the reports were filed by such persons during the last fiscal year, except for late reports filed with respect to 200 shares purchased by Mr. Lubbers on both January 30, 2006 and October 30, 2006.
+Based upon written representations by each director and officer, all the reports were filed by such persons during the last fiscal year.